Dugald Stewart Walker: Bookplates

 Walker sold his art in many forms.
 Though his gallery work brought him international acclaim, it was not popular in Richmond, where he sold his art instead in the form of prints on commissioned bookplates and cards.
 These monochromatic prints are reminiscent of Aubrey Beardsley.
 Walker's bookplates use the personalized iconography of his clients—images associated with a client's person, or occupation—and included them in modernist heraldic images.

+Personal life

+Walker died on February 26, 1937, at a hospital in Richmond.
+He was buried in Hollywood Cemetery.